Shadow and stability of quantum-corrected black holes: Introduction

 \section{Introduction}

-The singularity theorems in general relativity (GR) predicts the formation of black holes (BHs) and spacetime singularities \cite{Penrose:1964wq,Hawking:1970zqf}.
+The singularity theorems in general relativity (GR) predicts the formation of black holes (BHs) and spacetime singularities~\cite{Penrose:1964wq,Hawking:1970zqf}.
 The appearance of singularities implies the breakdown of GR when spacetime curvature increases unboundedly.
 Therefore, it is nature to expect that some quantum theory of gravity becomes domain in these regions and can cure the singularities.
 Up to now, some competitive quantum theories of gravity have been proposed.
-Among them, loop quantum gravity (LQG), a background-independent and nonperturbative approach to quantum gravity, has received considerable attention and has been widely investigated (see, e.g., \cite{Rovelli:2004tv,Thiemann:2007pyv} for books, and \cite{Thiemann:2002nj,Ashtekar:2004eh,Han:2005km,Giesel:2012ws,Baez:1999sr,Rovelli:2011eq,Perez:2012wv} for articles).
+Among them, loop quantum gravity (LQG), a background-independent and nonperturbative approach to quantum gravity, has received considerable attention and has been widely investigated (see, e.g.,~\cite{Rovelli:2004tv,Thiemann:2007pyv} for books, and~\cite{Thiemann:2002nj,Ashtekar:2004eh,Han:2005km,Giesel:2012ws,Rovelli:2011eq,Perez:2012wv} for articles).
 After thirty years of theoretical research, the canonical (Hamiltonian) and the covariant (Lagrangian) formulations of LQG have achieved individual and remarkable successes.
-Besides the predictions of discretized geometries and the interpretation of BH entropy in the canonical formulation \cite{Rovelli:1994ge,Ashtekar:1996eg,Ashtekar:1997fb,Yang:2016kia,Thiemann:1996at,Ma:2010fy,Ashtekar:1997yu,Song:2020arr}, well-defined dynamical descriptions in both formulations were proposed, and the consistency between them was checked in certain senses \cite{Thiemann:1996aw,Thiemann:1997rt,Yang:2015zda,Alesci:2015wla,Zhang:2018wbc,Zhang:2019dgi,Barrett:1997gw,Barrett:1999qw,Engle:2007wy,Freidel:2007py,Alesci:2011ia,Yang:2021den}.
-Gravity coupled to matters were studied and revisited in LQG, leading to the resolution of some long-standing problems \cite{Thiemann:1997rt,Lewandowski:2021bkt,Zhang:2022bzp}.
-Furthermore, loop quantization program has been successfully extended to high-dimensional theories of gravity as well as alternative gravitational theories \cite{Bodendorfer:2011nx,Han:2013noa,Long:2019nkf,Long:2020wuj,Long:2020agv,Zhang:2011vi,Zhang:2011qq,Zhang:2011vg,Zhang:2011gn,Ma:2011aa,Zhou:2012ie,Chen:2018dqz,Zhang:2020smo}.
+Besides the predictions of discretized geometries and the interpretation of BH entropy in the canonical formulation~\cite{Rovelli:1994ge,Ashtekar:1996eg,Ashtekar:1997fb,Yang:2016kia,Thiemann:1996at,Ma:2010fy,Ashtekar:1997yu,Song:2020arr}, well-defined dynamical descriptions in both formulations were proposed, and the consistency between them was checked in certain senses~\cite{Thiemann:1996aw,Thiemann:1997rt,Yang:2015zda,Alesci:2015wla,Zhang:2018wbc,Zhang:2019dgi,Engle:2007wy,Freidel:2007py,Alesci:2011ia,Yang:2021den}.
+Gravity coupled to matters were studied and revisited in LQG, leading to the resolution of some long-standing problems~\cite{Thiemann:1997rt,Lewandowski:2021bkt,Zhang:2022bzp}.
+Furthermore, loop quantization program has been successfully extended to high-dimensional theories of gravity as well as alternative gravitational theories~\cite{Bodendorfer:2011nx,Han:2013noa,Long:2019nkf,Long:2020wuj,Long:2020agv,Zhang:2011vi,Zhang:2011qq,Zhang:2011vg,Zhang:2011gn,Ma:2011aa,Zhou:2012ie,Chen:2018dqz,Zhang:2020smo}.
+Aiming to test the ideas and techniques of full LQG and to quantize the symmetry-reduced phase space of the theory, loop quantum cosmology (LQC) and loop quantum black hole (LQBH) have been studied, and substantial progresses have been made in solving the cosmological big-bang singularity and the BH singularity~\cite{Ashtekar:2003hd,Ashtekar:2006rx,Ashtekar:2006wn,Ding:2008tq,Yang:2009fp,Assanioussi:2018hee,Li:2018opr,Ashtekar:2005qt,Gambini:2020nsf}.
+Although a systematical derivation of these symmetric-reduced models from LQG is still absent up to now, some progress has been made on the relation between LQG and these models by calculating the expectation value of the Hamiltonian in LQG under certain coherent state peaked at some point in the classical phase space~\cite{Han:2019vpw,Han:2019feb,Liegener:2020dcg,Zhang:2020mld,Zhang:2021qul}.